rozek/lava-lamp-replacement/README.md

 #### Current Performance ####

 Right now, the simulation runs with a refresh rate of approx. 1.5Hz, which seems a bit slow albeit still acceptable.
-Due to some bugs in the Espruino compiler, most parts of the program run without compilation - but as soon as those bugs have been fixed, the refresh rate should increase to approx. 4Hz and provide a nice animation.
+Due to some bugs in the Espruino compiler, most parts of the program run without compilation - but as soon as those bugs have been fixed, the refresh rate should increase to approx. 4Hz and provide a really nice animation.

 ## License ##